srosamont/data-prework/README.md

 In the repository, you will find two directories: Python and Statistics.

 #### Python
-To complete the Python exercises, navigate to the Python directory.
-This directory includes a bunch of folders, each with a problem for you to solve.
-Refer to the `README.md` file for further instructions.
+This file contains all the Python exercices I made in order to get enrolled to the Data Analytics Bootcamp.

 #### Statistics
 The statistics challenge consisted of completing the `Data Science Math Skills` course in Coursera, offered by Duke University.